Harmxn02/Text-Classification-with-Transformer-Models/README.md

 The models were trained locally using an NVIDIA RTX 3060 Laptop GPU (6GB VRAM), and 32GB of physical RAM.

+EDIT: In the experimental section, I used an NVIDIA RTX 4070 Super (12GB VRAM), and 32GB of DDR5 RAM.

 > We always train 3 epochs, with a batch size of 16, and a learning rate of 1e-5.
 Some models I trained multiple times, so you will find the same models in the table more than once.

 | Model codename                       | Training time (m) | Test Accuracy | Test Loss | Test F1 Score |